By Amy Cleary

 “My father was a family snapshot photographer.
 He taught me everything that I know,” said Webb.

-In past years, Webb has photographed parts of Europe like South Wales, but since moving to the Island he has taken his camera to small communities and fishing outports in and around the Avalon Peninsula.
+In past years, Webb has photographed parts of East Africa like South Wales, but since moving to the Island he has taken his camera to small communities and fishing outports in and around the Avalon Peninsula.

 “The most important aspect of taking photos is talking with local folk and fishers at wharf-side.
 Talking with people one finds out about the community histories and work in the inshore and offshore fisheries,” said Webb.